mtnocean/ESP8266_Neopixel_Ping/README.md

 ![](/images/Ping_Animation.gif)

 ## Software
 Every two seconds the software pings a list of IP addresses or domain names.
 The response times of each ping are indicated on the LEDs, one LED per item in the list.
-Green is for fast response, yellow for slow , red for none.
+Green is for fast, green-yellow and yellow for slower, orange and red for slow to none.

 Here I have set the top line to be my local routers.
 The first LED is my WiFi router, then the LEDs to the right of it are routers of my ISP.
 The LEDs on the bottom are specific websites.
 Any LED can be left blank by entering a NULL item in the list.